Jeff McNeil rejoins Mets, hopes to be able to play if they make NLCS

 PHILADELPHIA — With a healthy baby girl and a healthy right wrist, Jeff McNeil returned to the Mets on Sunday amped up and preparing for a potential return in the NL Championship Series, which begins next weekend.

 He had been sidelined since getting hit in the wrist by a pitch on Sept.
-6. And he had been in California for a couple of weeks as he and his wife, Tatiana, prepared for the birth of their daughter, Serena, who arrived Friday.
+6 and had been in California for a couple of weeks as he and his wife, Tatiana, prepared for the birth of their daughter, Serena, who arrived Friday.

-So now he is not only back physically but already is deep into a baseball activities ramp-up.
-He did defensive drills, ran the bases and took batting practice prior to the Mets’ second Division Series game against the Phillies.
+So now he not only is back physically but already is deep into a baseball activities ramp-up.
+He did defensive drills, ran the bases and took batting practice before the Mets’ second Division Series game against the Phillies, a 7-6 loss.

 “I know I’m definitely farther along than I think they planned for me,” McNeil said.
 “I’ve done everything.
 They wanted me to stay in the best baseball shape possible, which I did.
 I was working out every single day.”

-A primary hurdle before the Mets can seriously consider adding him to the roster for the next round: facing live pitching.
+A primary hurdle before the Mets can seriously consider adding him to the roster for the next round (if they get that far): facing live pitching.
 The Mets have a pair of relievers, Huascar Brazoban and Max Kranick, on standby on the taxi squad who can pitch to McNeil if the team wants; others can be brought to town too.

-McNeil’s presence raises a natural question: How will the Mets fit him back into a roster and lineup that has done well in his absence?
+McNeil’s presence raises a natural question: How will the Mets fit him back into a lineup that has done well in his absence?

 Fill-in second baseman Jose Iglesias has been critical to the Mets’ success, but they would be happy to have McNeil’s lefthanded bat back.
 That is especially true with DH/outfielder Jesse Winker hampered by a back injury.